gyulanemeth/bluefox.email/posts/quick-start-to-bluefox-email.md

 :::

 And voilà!
 You’ve successfully created and sent your first email using BlueFox Email.
+Now here you might be wondering why the emails are being sent from a `bluefoxemailsandbox.com` domain.
+That’s because your project is still missing a verified sending domain.
+We will fix that later in this guide.

 This guide covers only the essentials to help you get started quickly.
 There’s much more you can explore to enhance your email marketing efforts.